-Since its founding, Afilias is focused on delivering secure, stable and reliable registry services.
-Several essential management and staff who designed and launched the Afilias registry in 2001 and expanded the number of TLDs supported, all while maintaining strict service levels over the past decade, are still in place today.
-This experiential continuity will endure for the implementation and on-going maintenance of this TLD.
-Afilias operates in a matrix structure, which allows its staff to be allocated to various critical functions in both a dedicated and a shared manner.
-With a team of specialists and generalists, the Afilias project management methodology allows efficient and effective use of our staff in a focused way.
+The registry back-end service provider will be focused on delivering secure, stable and reliable registry services.
+There will be management and staff with extensive experience in designing and launching the registry systems and expanding the number of TLDs supported while maintaining strict service levels for the implementation and on-going maintenance of this TLD.
+The registry back-end service provider will operate in a matrix structure, which will allow its staff to be allocated to various critical functions in both a dedicated and a shared manner.
+With a team of specialists and generalists, the registry back-end service provider's project management methodology will allow efficient and effective use of our staff in a focused way.

-Over 100 Afilias team members contribute to the management of the SRS code and network that will support this TLD.
-The SRS team is composed of Software Engineers, Quality Assurance Analysts, Application Administrators, System Administrators, Storage Administrators, Network Administrators, Database Administrators, and Security Analysts located at three geographically separate Afilias facilities.
-The systems and services set up and administered by these team members are monitored 24x7 by skilled analysts at two NOCs located in Toronto, Ontario (Canada) and Horsham, Pennsylvania (USA).
-In addition to these team members, Afilias also utilizes trained project management staff to maintain various calendars, work breakdown schedules, utilization and resource schedules and other tools to support the technical and management staff.
-It is this team who will both deploy this TLD on the Afilias infrastructure, and maintain it.
-Together, the Afilias team has managed 11 registry transitions and six new TLD launches, which illustrate its ability to securely and reliably deliver regularly scheduled updates as well as a secure, stable and reliable SRS service for this TLD.
+A large team will contribute to the management of the SRS code and network that will support this TLD.
+The SRS team will be composed of Software Engineers, Quality Assurance Analysts, Application Administrators, System Administrators, Storage Administrators, Network Administrators, Database Administrators, and Security Analysts.
+In addition to these team members, the registry back-end service provider will also utilize trained project management staff to maintain various calendars, work breakdown schedules, utilization and resource schedules and other tools to support the technical and management staff.
+The team will both deploy this TLD on the infrastructure, and maintain it.
+The registry back-end service provider's team will have experience in managing multiple registry transitions and other new TLD launches, which illustrate its ability to securely and reliably deliver regularly scheduled updates as well as a secure, stable and reliable SRS service for this TLD.